Finding Things to Purge

-- Magazines – I used to be a magazine junky…no really I should have gone to a magazine support group because it was painful to give up my addiction.
+Magazines – I used to be a magazine junky!
+Really I should have gone to a magazine support group because it was painful to give up my addiction.
 Even though I no longer buy magazines, I have had a hard time letting go of some of my favorite issues.

-- Health & Beauty Supplies – I cannot believe how fast the bathroom cabinets collect stuff!
-I have made a goal not to buy one thing new until I have used up, thrown out, or made do with what I already have.
+Health & Beauty Supplies – I cannot believe how fast the bathroom cabinets collect stuff!
+I’ve made a goal not to buy one thing new until I have used up, thrown out, or made do with what I already have.

-- Kitchen Utensils – How many serving spoons does one cook need?
-By the looks of my kitchen drawer I think the magic number might be “7”!
-I know I have never used seven of any one utensil, so my kitchen drawers are first on my purging list.
+Kitchen Utensils – How many serving spoons does one cook need?
+By the looks of my kitchen drawer, I think the magic number might be “7”!
+I know I’ve never used seven of any one utensil, so my kitchen drawers are first on my purging list.

-- Linens – My linen closet is always a jungle, and I am so happy to be ridding myself of all those extra items that are hanging around in there.
+Linens – My linen closet is always a jungle, and I’m so happy to be ridding myself of all those extra items that are hanging around in there.
 Second-hand stores are always in need of bed linens and towels.

-I know it can seem like a big job sorting through everything, but keep in mind that if you have not used it in the last year, chances are you will never use it.
+I know it can seem like a big job sorting through everything, but keep in mind that if you have not used it in the last year, chances are you will never will.

 DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation from affiliate and sponsored posts on this blog.